 Overall, Staff supports PacifiCorp’s conservation portfolio, which achieves a Total Resource Cost ratio of 1.70 and a Utility Cost Test ratio of 2.42.
 The ratios indicate PacifiCorp’s expanded portfolio remains cost-effective.

 Staff recommends the Commission approve fixed numbers for PacifiCorp’s achievable conservation potential and biennial conservation target instead of the ranges suggested by the Company.
 Specifically, Staff proposes an achievable conservation potential of 391,777 MWh and a biennial conservation target of 74,703 MWh.
-WAC 480-109-010(2)(c) allows utilities to establish ranges for targets, but not potentials, so Staff proposes the Commission adopt the high end of PacifiCorp’s range for the Company’s potential.
+At the time of filing, WAC 480-109-010(2)(c) allowed utilities to establish ranges for targets, but not potentials, so Staff proposes the Commission adopt the high end of PacifiCorp’s range for the Company’s potential.
 With regard to PacifiCorp’s target, Staff maintains that PacifiCorp’s range requires only that the Company achieve 74,703 MWh to be in compliance, rendering the high end of the range irrelevant.

 Staff also proposes the Commission condition its approval of PacifiCorp’s conservation potential and target on the list of conditions included with its December 18, 2013, Open Meeting memo that are similar to the conditions the Commission imposed when it approved PacifiCorp’s last conservation potential and target in Docket UE-111880.
 Within this list, Staff included an additional condition, condition 6(h), which requires PacifiCorp to “continue to pursue regional electric market transformation.”
 NEEA savings are no longer part of the three investor-owned utilities’ (IOU) targets, so Staff added this condition for all three companies to assure that they will continue to participate in these cost-effective efforts.
 PacifiCorp is concerned that this condition requires participation in NEEA regardless of whether doing so remains cost effective.
 Staff’s December 18, 2013, Open Meeting memo points out that NEEA savings are cost-effective.